jefftranter/6502/asm/OSI65VMonitor/README.txt

-This is the source code for the Ohio Scientific ROM Monitor and boot ROM.
-It was used on the C-1P, Superboard II, and other models of 6502-based computers.
+This is the source code for the Ohio Scientific Superboard II / Challenger ROMs, including the monitor, boot program, keyboard scan routine, and BASIC.

-The source code came from one of the OSI manuals.
-The version has been ported to the CC65 assembler.
-A have also added additional comments to the code.
+The source code came from various sources including disassembly of the ROMs.

-The code is not entirely standalone, it makes calls into other parts of the firmware not listed here.
+This version builds with CC65 assembler.
+In some cases I have also added additional comments to the code.